IvanTheGeek/FnMCP.Nexus/context-library/technical/project-creation-perdiem.md

 - Verify SessionState event has correct project field
 - Check MCP prompts code filters by project correctly
 - May need to update prompt implementation in server

+### Problem: Token calculation display wrong

+**Solution:**
+- Verify bootstrap includes full token calculation section with formula
+- Check verification examples are present (25.7%→5, 48.9%→10, 72.7%→15)
+- Token calculation should work from first message in new chat

 ---